-- Go to the Pipeline Manager module, click on the stages icon.
+- Go to the Pipelines module, click on the stages icon.
 Choose the name of the pipeline you created for instance, in this example, Support Ticket.

 - The support ticket deal card will be created on the shared board.
 So, click “shared to access the card” as shown below:

 |Tip: The service deal card functionality remains the same like any other